kataras/build-a-better-web-together/declaration.md

-Corrects and redirects the requested path to the registered path for example, if /home/ path is requested but no handler for this Route found, then the Router checks if /home handler exists, if yes, redirects the client to the correct path /home and VICE - VERSA if /home/ is registered but /home is requested then it redirects to /home/ (DisablePathCorrection Default is false)
+Corrects and redirects the requested path to the registered path for example, if /home/ path is requested but no handler for this Route found, then the Router checks if /home handler exists, if yes, redirects the client to the correct path /home and VICE - VERSA if /home/ is registered but /home is requested then it redirects to /home/ (DisablePathCorrection which defaults to false)

 -  More about configuration [here](configuration.md)